RobertLuiten/project3docs/developerDocs/task/basics/developmentEnv.md

 1. Ensure your Neo4j instance is running.
 2. From the root folder, run the command `python flask/app.py`.
 This will start the Flask development enviroment.
 3. Open a seperate terminal, and from the root folder run `cd frontend` to navigate into the `frontend` directory.
 4. Run `npm run start` to start the frontend.
-This will open
 5. You can view the program by navigating to `https://localhost:3000/` in your web browser.
     - NOTE: Check the terminal after running `npm run start` to ensure that it lists `https://localhost:3000/`.
 On some devices, the development enviroment may run on `https://localhost:3001/` due to port configurations.

+Alternatively on Mac & Linux, in the root folder for Project3 run the command `./start.sh`.
+This shell script will start the developer enviroment for you.
+Please note that your Neo4j database instance will have to be active before running this script in order for it to work properly.